jmartins-ledger/app-plugin-opensea/README.md

 `yarn test -t NAME_OF_TEST` where NAME_OF_TEST is the string associated to the singular test name.

+The name of the singular tests may be found in `opensea-plugin/tests/src/*.test.js.`

 <b>OR</b>

 Simply run `yarn test` to run all tests.